 (4) As of June 17, 2021, the benchmark index interest rate for CLNC 2019-FL1 was converted from the one-month London Interbank Offered Rates ("LIBOR") to Compounded Secured Overnight Financing Rate ("SOFR"), plus a benchmark adjustment of 11.448 basis points.
-As of February 19, 2022, the benchmark index interest rate was converted from Compounded SOFR to Term SOFR, plus a benchmark adjustment of 11.448 basis points,
+As of February 19, 2022, the benchmark index interest rate was converted from Compounded SOFR to Term SOFR, plus a benchmark adjustment of 11.448 basis points, conforming with the indenture agreement.
+As of May 26, 2023, the benchmark index interest rate for BRSP 2021-FL1 was converted from LIBOR to Term SOFR, plus a benchmark adjustment of 11.448 basis points, conforming with the indenture agreement.

-- conforming with the indenture agreement.
-As of May 26, 2023, the benchmark index interest rate for BRSP 2021-FL1 was converted from LIBOR to Term SOFR, plus a benchmark adjustment of 11.448 basis points, conforming with the indenture agreement. - (5) As of March 31, 2024, the outstanding principal of the mortgage payable was NOK 1.6 billion, which translated to \$147.5 million. - (6) Payment terms are periodic payment of principal and interest for debt on two properties and periodic payment of interest only with principal at maturity (except for principal repayments to release collateral properties disposed) for debt on one property. - (7) Represents a mortgage note collateralized by three properties. - (8) In June 2023, the Company completed a refinancing of Loan 1 which modified the interest rate to SOFR plus 4.25%.
-The current maturity of the note payable is June 2024, with two one-year extensions available at the Company's option, which may be exercised upon the satisfaction of certain customary conditions set forth in the governing documents. - (9) On January 28, 2022, the Company, through its subsidiaries, including the OP, entered into an Amended and Restated Credit Agreement.
-Refer to "Bank Credit Facility" within this note for more details. - (10) Recourse solely with respect to 25.0% of the financed amount. - (11) The current maturity date is April 2025, with two one-year extension options, which may be exercised upon the satisfaction of certain customary conditions set forth in the governing documents - (12) Represents the weighted average spread as of March 31, 2024.
+- (5) As of June 30, 2024, the outstanding principal of the mortgage payable was NOK 1.6 billion, which translated to \$149.8 million.
+In July 2024, the trustee placed the property into a cash flow sweep where excess cash flow is utilized to amortize the principal of the mortgage. - (6) Payment terms are periodic payment of principal and interest for debt on two properties and periodic payment of interest only with principal at maturity (except for principal repayments to release collateral properties disposed) for debt on one property. - (7) Represents a mortgage note collateralized by three properties. - 8) In June 2023, the Company completed a refinancing of Loan 1 which modified the interest rate to SOFR plus 4.25%.
+The current maturity of the note payable is June 2025, with a one-year extension available at the Company's option, which may be exercised upon the satisfaction of certain customary conditions set forth in the governing documents. - (9) On January 28, 2022, the Company, through its subsidiaries, including the OP, entered into an Amended and Restated Credit Agreement.
+Refer to "Bank Credit Facility" within this note for more details. - (10) Recourse solely with respect to 25.0% of the financed amount. - (11) The current maturity date is April 2025, with two one-year extension options, which may be exercised upon the satisfaction of certain customary conditions set forth in the governing documents. - (12) Represents the weighted average spread as of June 30, 2024.
 The contractual interest rate depends upon asset type and characteristics and ranges from SOFR plus 1.50% to 2.75%. - (13) The current maturity date is April 2026, with a one-year extension available at the option of the Company, which may be exercised upon the satisfaction of certain customary conditions set forth in the governing documents. - (14) Recourse is either 25.0% or 50.0% depending on loan metrics. - (15) The current maturity date is June 2025, with two one-year extensions available at the option of the Company, which may be exercised upon the satisfaction of certain customary conditions set forth in the governing documents. - (16) The current maturity date is July 2024, with three one-year extensions available at the option of the Company, which may be exercised upon the satisfaction of certain customary conditions set forth in the governing documents.